This is one of my favourite childhood recipes. Unfortunately they are quite time consuming so we haven’t had them as often as I would like.

 - In meantime cut each plum following the vertical line on their skin to remove stone but try to keep it in one piece.
 Leave aside.

 - Once potatoes cooled down a little bit, peel the skin, place in a mixing bowl and mash together with eggs.
-Add ½ tsp of salt and gradually flower and knead on flowered surface until well mixed and firm.
+Add ½ tsp of salt and gradually flour and knead on floured surface until well mixed and firm.

 - Put two large pots of water to boil adding some salt.

-- Take a piece of potato dough in your hand, create a ball, flatten it, place plum in the middle and wrap it creating ball from the dough again, leave on flowered surface.
+- Take a piece of potato dough in your hand, create a ball, flatten it, place plum in the middle and wrap it creating ball from the dough again, leave on floured surface.

 - Once all of the knedle are ready place them in pot of boiling water.

-- Cook for about 15 minutes, remove from the pot with slotted spoon and serve immediately topped with sweetened soured cream or melted butter with breadcrumbs.
+- Cook for about 15 minutes, remove from the pot with slotted spoon and serve immediately topped with sweetened sour cream or melted butter with breadcrumbs.